yentheng0110/tp/docs/team/g13nd0n.md

     - Find appointments based on specific keywords such as date, time, name or nric
       - What it does: Display all appointments based on the search keyword
-      - Justifications: This feature improves the product by allowing users to find the appointments for the specific name, nric, date or time instead of listing all appointments and look for the appointments wanted
+      - Justifications: This feature improves the product by allowing users to find the appointments for the specific name, nric, date or time instead of listing all appointments and look for the appointments wanted.
+The search feature is case-insensitive.
     - Appointments Notice upon logging in to the system
       - What it does: Display all the appointments for the day
       - Justification: This feature improves the product by removing the need for the user to list all appointments and